Ivy League Logo

 Meaning and History

 The origin story of the name “Ivy League” is surrounded by curious legends.
 One version states that sports journalists created the term to simplify their articles.
 Journalists faced inconvenience each time they had to list all eight prestigious universities participating in competitions.
-Thus, a simple solution appeared to name the group with a common term linked to tradition, as ivy historically grew on the walls of these universities.
+Thus, a simple solution was to name the group with a common term linked to tradition, as ivy has historically grown on the walls of these universities.
 The tradition of planting ivy around educational institutions was widespread in America, so the association acquired this botanical name.

 However, there is an alternative version of this story.
 According to it, “ivy” initially had a somewhat humorous connotation.
 One sports columnist used the plant metaphor in an article, comparing the slow progress of the Princeton and Columbia teams to the slow growth of ivy vines.
 Over time, the sarcasm faded, and the name “Ivy League” gained honorary status.